affinitydb/doc/pathSQL reference [definition].md

 The kernel determines the type of stack automatically, based on type of the operation, services specified in the stack by CPIN and valid uses of specific services (is it endpoint? can it be used for read? for write? for request? can it listen? etc.)

-The result of CPIN communication in `SELECT` is a PIN or a stream of PINs returned by the services used in the communication stack.
-If the last service in stack returns `VT_REF` (reference to a newly created uncommitted PIN) - that's what `SELECT` would return
-(or use for further transformation).
-If it's a `VT_STRUCT` - a PIN with corresponding properties is created 'on-the-fly' and passed to the `SELECT` statement for further processing.
-In all other cases a PIN with a single property afy:value is returned.

-`UPDATE` doesn't return anything.
-It's used to send data (or commands) to the external recipient.

 Services in a stack are called in the order they are specified in the array.
 There is one exception to this rule: a CPIN describing a read stack can be used for a write operation.
 In this case the sequence of service calls is automatically reversed.